edpadua/Previsao-do-Tempo/README.md

 ## About

-Application that returns weather information for a particular location chosen by the user.
-The API used is OpenWeatherMap.
+Application developed with the ReactJS library that returns weather information for a particular location chosen by the user.
+The API used is OpenWeatherMap and its consumption is carried out with the Axios library.
+The User types the name of the city and information from the last record of temperature, humidity, wind speed and the weather at that location is displayed.

 ### Screeshot - Desktop